Student Grievance Resolution

 - Authority to Change Student Grievance Resolution Process

-Changes to this process may only be made by authority of the Deputy Vice-Chancellor and Vice-President (Academic), except that changes to titles, names, references or links may be approved by the General Manager, Student Services and Administration.
+Changes to this process may only be made by authority of the Deputy Vice-Chancellor and Vice-President (Academic), except that changes to titles, names, references or links may be approved by the Manager, Student Affairs.